nforesperance/Rest-Api-Node-js-MongoDb-/README.md

 to start server

 ## Note
-Don't forget to change the MongoUri in the */config/keys.js*
+Don't forget to change the MongoUri in the */config/keys.js* to your own URI